usrpro/uspro-hugo/content/projects/restful-api.en.md

 ## Scope

 [Usrpro](/about/company/) offers to implement this feature.
 This project will follow our general [road map](/about/projects-roadmap).
 The roadmap explains thourougly which steps we will undertake to implement this feature and its crowd-funding.
-Untill the "alpha testing" phase we promise to deliver:
+Until the "alpha testing" phase we promise to deliver:

 - Implementation written in the chosen framework;
 - Unit tests for all endpoint handlers;